Do ticket prices drop on the day of a concert?

 If you are an avid concertgoer hunting for those elusive last-minute concert tickets, particularly for sold-out events, then you might be asking yourself this question.
 A reasonable assumption: if tickets by this time remain costly and there are still many available, even traditional laws of supply and demand make one expect that prices will drop.
 However, the picture is not painted in such black-and-white terms as mere economic reality would portray.
 Below are some of the most important insights on what happens to ticket prices before the concert day and during the night of the event.

 The phenomenon that prices increase while interest in hot concerts increases can also be observed in the secondary ticket market.
-This is mainly because of ticket touts and hoarders, who are always in the business of buying concert tickets with the intention of reselling them at higher rates.
+This is mainly because of ticket touts and hoarders, who are always in the business of buying concert tickets to resell them at higher rates.
 These middlemen expect that there will be a high demand and shortage of supply for big concerts, especially those that are months in advance sold out.
 But as the show dates draw near, they will release tickets in calibrated amounts with extortionate ticket prices to exploit the fans.
 The most expensive asking price tends to appear the day before or the day of the concert.
 Today, sharp operators call it the ‘panic zone’ where desperate groups will pay top dollar.

 Dynamic Pricing Algorithms